Acidburn0zzz/Drives-Manager/README.md

 Change Log:
 ==============
+1.1-RTM
+  - Added parameter, was missing in CriticalNotify .
+  - The gjs daemon for obtain temp with hddtemp was removed, depend of gjs, and maybe it's not installed, was replaced by spaw with pipes.
 1.0-RTM
   - Everything has been reimplemented.
 Now the execution of desklet, don't delays the main thread of Cinnamon.
 The code was optimized to use less CPU.
   - Internally we support several alternative programs for tasks that require elevated privileges like: pkexec, gksu or kdesu.